Return to Koh Chang Beaches

 Back on the main road, the bungalows and steak house of Big Elk are shortly after the bridge on the opposite corner and inland from them, a good couple of kilometres into the forest, you arrive at Chang Chutiman, the third elephant camp in Klong Prao.

 In and around here, the cheap resorts, Boonya and Sofia are found in secluded spots off small turnings towards the sea.
-Shortly after Sofia, M & D and Lek’s, two Koh Chang stalwarts, are among a scattering of small bars and cheap diners.
-Mango Tree, a tiny restaurant, is the newest 2024 addition just after the empty plaza.
+Shortly after Sofia, M & D and Lek’s, two Koh Chang stalwarts, are among a scattering of small bars and cheap diners as well as Les 2 L (rooms, restaurant, petanque) and Country Bungalows.

 klong prao beach koh chang south